-The Game View is rendered from the Camera(s) in your game.
-It is representative of your final, published game.
-You will need to use one or more CamerasA component which creates an image of a particular viewpoint in your scene.
+The Game view is rendered from the Camera(s) in your application.
+It represents your final, published application.
+You need to use one or more CamerasA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

-See in Glossary to control what the player actually sees when they are playing your game.
-For more information about Cameras, please view the Camera Component page.
+See in Glossary to control what the player sees when they are using your application.
+For more information about Cameras, see the Camera Component page.

 Use the buttons in the ToolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
 More info

-See in Glossary to control the Editor Play Mode and see how your published game plays.
-While in Play Mode, any changes you make are temporary, and will be reset when you exit Play Mode.
+See in Glossary to control the Editor Play mode and see how your published application plays.
+In Play mode, any changes you make are temporary, and are reset when you exit Play mode.
 The Editor UI(User Interface) Allows a user to interact with your application.
 More info

 See in Glossary darkens to remind you of this.

 |Display||Select this to choose from a list of Cameras if you have multiple Cameras in the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.
 This is set to Display 1 by default.
 You can assign Displays to Cameras in the Camera module, under the Target Display drop-down menu.

 |Aspect||Select different values to test how your game looks on monitors with different aspect ratiosThe relationship of an image’s proportional dimensions, such as its width and height.